NelsonGahima/ebovar_pipeline/README.md

 This capstone project presents a fully containerized, reproducible pipeline for processing *Ebola Virus (EBOV)* Illumina sequencing data — from raw reads to final variant calls.
 The pipeline is implemented in a bash script (`eboVar.sh`) and packaged inside an [Apptainer](https://apptainer.org) container to ensure portability and reproducibility across systems.

-Key features:
+**Key features:**
-- Fully automated read quality control, trimming, alignment, and variant calling
+- Fully automated quality control, trimming, alignment, and variant calling
 - Conda-managed environment via `Miniforge3`
 - Apptainer containerization for reproducibility
 - Clean, organized output structure with logging for every sample